1858 Bradford sweets poisoning: Outbreak

 In the week before the regular Saturday market, Neal was due to make a batch of lozenges for Hardaker but had run out of "daft".
-Neal asked his lodger, James Archer, to visit a druggist in the town of Shipley 5 miles away to purchase the gypsum.
+Neal asked his lodger, James Archer, to visit a druggist in the town of Shipley, 5 miles by road, to purchase the gypsum.
 The druggist, Charles Hodgson, was ill in bed; his assistant, William Goddard, was on duty and had been told the daft was in a barrel in the attic.
 Goddard had only been working for Hodgson for a few weeks, hoping for an apprenticeship.
 When Archer asked for the daft, Goddard went to the attic and took 12 lbs of powder from a cask.
 Goddard did not realise that there were two identical barrels and he had taken powder from a barrel of arsenic trioxide; the barrel was only labelled as such on the base.

 Neal employed James Appleton—an experienced sweetmaker—to manufacture the lozenges.
 Both men thought the new batch of sweets was different from normal: Appleton thought the mixture was more free-flowing and smoother than normal, and both considered the end product was a darker shade than they were used to.
 Appleton, working closely with the arsenic, fell ill and suffered from fits of vomiting; Neal, who occasionally tasted the lozenges to check the quality, also began vomiting.
 Neither man connected their sickness to the lozenges.